forward3d/rbhive/README.md

 ## Contributing

+We welcome contributions, issues and pull requests.
+If there's a feature missing in RBHive that you need, or you think you've found a bug, please do not hesitate to create an issue.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)